Skip to content

 Document Type Typical Threshold for Review Notes

-Short essay / assignment (under 3,000 words) 10–20% Higher scores common if many citations are included
+Short essay / assignment (under 3,000 words) 10 to 20% Higher scores common if many citations are included

-Master's thesis 5–10% Stricter expectations for original contribution
+Master's thesis 5 to 10% Stricter expectations for original contribution

 Doctoral dissertation Under 5% Highest standards; some institutions set explicit formal limits